Download these FREE printable cheat sheets to help you simplify pool maintenance for crystal-clear water.

 Cyanuric acid helps prevent chlorine from breaking down in the sun’s UV rays.
 If you have an indoor pool that is not exposed to sunlight, you do not need to use CYA.

-Cyanuric acid does not evaporate like other chemicals and too much CYA in the water can inhibit your chlorine’s ability as a sanitizer.
+Cyanuric acid does not evaporate like other chemicals, and too much CYA in the water can inhibit chlorine’s ability to sanitize.
 In fact, the CDC has limited CYA levels to 15 ppm in public pools.

-But if you have an indoor pool and it receives some UV ray exposure, and your chlorine levels keep dropping, you may want to consider maintaining a low level of CYA.
+But if you have an indoor pool that receives some UV ray exposure and your chlorine levels keep dropping, you may want to consider maintaining a low level of CYA.

 Cyanuric acid is called CYA, pool stabilizer, or conditioner.
 It’s sold separately as conditioner and stabilizer or it’s included in chlorine products like trichlor or dichlor.